codenamephp/platform.di/README.md

 #### DontHandle

-This handler actually doesn't do anything is the default handler set in the ContainerBuilder.
+This handler actually doesn't do anything and is the default handler set in the ContainerBuilder.
 This handler is used to deactivate the feature.

 #### ClassNamesInArray